Brian Dillon

 Working Papers

-Rudder, Jessica, and Brian Dillon (2023).
-"Search Costs and Relational Contracting: The Impact of a Digital Phonebook on Small Business Supply Chains."
+Rudder, Jessica, and Brian Dillon (2024).
+"Search Costs and Relational Contracting."
+Under review.

-Aker, Jenny C., Brian Dillon, Leticia Donoso Peña, Anne Krahn (2023).
+Aker, Jenny C., Brian Dillon, Leticia Donoso Peña, Anne Krahn (2024).
 "It's All Fun and Games?
-WTP Experiments for Longer-Term Impacts."
+The Persistent Treatment Effects of Willingness-to-Pay Experiments."
+Under review.

 Dillon, Brian (2017).
 "Private Information and Dynamic Risk."

 Dillon, Brian (2016).
 "Measuring Subjective Probability Distributions."
-R&R, Quantitative Economics.
+Revise and resubmit, Quantitative Economics.

 Work in Progress

-Dillon, Brian, Twivwe Siwale, John Mulenga, and Jihye Jang.
+Dillon, Brian, Twivwe Siwale, John Mulenga, Jihye Jang.
 "Firm Responses to Tax Policy Innovations."
-Ongoing RCT in Zambia.
+Data collection complete, RCT in Zambia.

 De Weerdt, Joachim, Brian Dillon, Emmanuel Hami, Bjorn Van Campenhout, and Leocardia Nabwire.
 "Behavioral Explanations for the Sell Low / Buy High Puzzle in Smallholder Market Participation."
-Ongoing RCT in Malawi.
+Data collection complete, RCT in Malawi.

 Dillon, Brian, Jenny C. Aker, Joshua Blumenstock, Hosea Mpogole, and Jessica Rudder.
 "Search Costs, Mobile Phones, and Agricultural Investment."
-Ongoing RCT in Tanzania.
+Data collection complete, RCT in Tanzania.

 Aker, Jenny C. and Brian Dillon.
 "The Emergence of a Market for New Technologies."
-Ongoing RCT in Niger.
+Data collection complete, RCT in Niger.

 De Weerdt, Joachim, Brian Dillon, Todd Gerarden, Ben Leyden, and Ben Norton.
 "Mark-ups and Entry in the Food Markets of a Large African City."
-Scoping study conducted in 2022.
+Data collection complete.

 Teaching